matt-wilkinson-js/test/docs/Presentation Layer/AGG_ITEM_PRIMARY_PLASTICS.md

 ## Selection Criteria

-This object is built from ITEM_SPECIFICATION_COMPONENT_BR, that tables time granulairty is date.
-For this view financial month is required, lookup TRAN_DT against DIM_DATE.DATE_DT and return FIN_PERIOD_NUM.

-This object also needs to be filtered down to only include Primary Plastics.
+This object needs to be filtered down to only include Primary Plastics.

 ```
 * Concatenate the below primary keys in ITEM_SPECIFICATION_COMPONENT_BR:
     * ITEM_CD